taholton748/Social_Experiment/README.md

   Clone this repository to your local machine.
 Install Insomnia to test API routes.
 Installation of certain dependencies are required, so the user will need to run  ```npm install``` <hr>

   ## Usage
   Once installation is done, navigate to Insomnia to test desired API routes.
-You will be able to test POST, PUT, and DELETE routes in Insomnia for users, thoughts, reactions, and friends within the social media application as seen here. <hr>
+You will be able to test POST, PUT, and DELETE routes in Insomnia for users, thoughts, reactions, and friends within the social media application as seen [here](https://drive.google.com/file/d/1LKqraboR3YLu6XGtpO7eRitUGQw6wXEr/view) in the video walkthrough. <hr>

   ## Contributing
   Contact for any major changes or contributions. <hr>